belerico/mvpoli/Lisp/README.md

    * a structure of the type (M 0 0 NIL)
    * an unparsed expression representing a polynomial

 Function: (polytimes-k Poly K)
 Output: Result
-Description: The polytimes function returns the polynomial resulting from the multiplication of Poly and K. where K is a numerical value.
+Description: The polytimes function returns the polynomial resulting from the multiplication of Poly and K, where K is a numerical value.
 Poly can take one of the following forms:
    * a structure of the type (POLY NIL)
    * a structure of the type (POLY Ms)